 After our bike ride, we enjoyed a delicious lunch at a little French cafe, Le Petit Triangle Cafe.
 I felt like we were sitting in an authentic Parisian cafe with food to match!
 I highly recommend a Dark Chocolate Crepe; what a treat!
 Read my full review: Le Petit Triangle Cafe: A little bit of French flair in Cleveland.

 The highlight of our trip was definitely our stop by “A Christmas Story” house for a tour.
-One of my favorite holiday classics, I was anticipating the tour the entire ride to Cleveland.
+As one of my favorite holiday classics, I was anticipating the tour the entire ride to Cleveland.
+I was a fan of this film long before they started airing it 24/7 on TBS, so the film is especially nostalgic for me above most others.
 I was not dissapointed; in fact, I was extremely impressed with the friendly, knowledgeable staff.

 The opportunity to walk through the house at your own pace without a tour guide was definitely a plus in my book.
 A cool museum featuring actual movie props and a huge gift shop dedicated to the movie added to the fun.
 The house tour is an absolutely must for fans of the classic movie.
 For more pictures and additional information please visit my full post: A Christmas Story: Touring the Cleveland House.